NFL playoff teams, predictions against the spread: the 49ers sink the Vikings, the bosses shatter Texans in the divisional games

 The Seahawks made their way to victory against the Eagles, overcoming their wear-based injury better than their opponents.
 The Packers are mostly healthy and rested.
 Aaron Rodgers had a season of ups and downs, more stable than spectacular.
 But the Seahawks' passing race will be limited in their chances of reaching the QB, nor can they cover Davante Adams or Aaron Jones.

-Seattle will counterbalance with a lot of Marshawn Lynch and Travis Homer on the ground to install the Russell Wilson field by passing to its open receivers, Tyler Lockett and D.K.
+Seattle will face a lot of Marshawn Lynch and Travis Homer on the ground to establish Russell Wilson's field by passing his wide-open receivers, Tyler Lockett and D.K.
 Metcalf Rodgers and Wilson will enter a duel of passes in Wisconsin, with Rodgers finding familiar magic with a field goal winning a game.

 Collect: Packers earn 30-27 but fail to cover the difference.